How Much Water Have You Eaten Today?

 Imperial County agriculture uses an average of 5.5 acre-feet of water per acre per year.
 One acre-foot of water can supply the domestic needs (for dishwashing, laundry, showers, toilets, etc.) of two families of four for one year.
 Those eight people indirectly consume an average of 8 acre-feet of water per year through the food they eat.

 Americans consume about 8 times more water in the food we eat than we do for standard household uses, such as brushing our teeth, washing our dishes and clothes, and showering.
 On average, it takes more than 800 gallons of water to grow the food you consume in ONE DAY.
 (Click here for a breakdown on this figure.)

 Below are some answers to questions that people often ask about water use in agriculture.
-If you are interested in learning more about farm water use, the Farm Water Coalition's web site has extensive research and educational materials on their web site, including the in-depth 40-page Water Fact Book, which is available at no charge, as well as resources for teachers.
+If you are interested in learning more about farm water use, the Farm Water Coalition's web site has extensive research and educational materials on their web site, including various in-depth fact sheets, which are available at no charge, as well as resources for teachers.

 Is Farm Water Subsidized?

 Farm water in Imperial Valley is not subsidized.
 Farmers pay the full cost of delivering the water to their fields.

 In fact, according to the Imperial Irrigation District’s 2008 Cost of Service study, the cost of delivering water to farmers is about 86% of the total Water Department’s costs, and income from farm water sales is about 87% of the total Water Department water sales revenue.

 What about the All American Canal?
 Wasn’t that subsidized?